jthurm11/iot-real-time-scheduler-evaluation/src/README.md

 * Action: The script will first ask you to select a hostname for the node.
 * Action: It will configure your static control network IP address.
 * Action: It will generate an SSH key and display it for you to add as a Deploy Key on the GitHub repository.
+    > [!NOTE]
-    > NOTE: This is no longer necessary, as the repository is now public.
+    > This is no longer necessary, as the repository is now public.
 * Action: It will install project files and enable the corresponding system services.

 2. Reboot to Finalize Hostname: